Chart Color Schemes

 Mareeba faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has university qualification rates of 15.2%, significantly lower than the Australian average of 30.4%.
+The area's university qualification rate is 15.2%, significantly lower than the Australian average of 30.4%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are most common at 11.6%, followed by postgraduate qualifications (2.1%) and graduate diplomas (1.5%).
-Vocational credentials are prevalent, with 38.9% of residents aged 15+ holding them, including advanced diplomas (10.0%) and certificates (28.9%).
-Educational participation is high at 28.7%, with 12.0% in primary education, 9.8% in secondary education, and 2.1% pursuing tertiary education.
+Trade and technical skills are prevalent, with 38.9% of residents aged 15+ holding vocational credentials – advanced diplomas (10.0%) and certificates (28.9%).

-Educational participation is notably high, with 28.7% of residents currently enrolled in formal education.
+Educational participation is high, with 28.7% of residents currently enrolled in formal education.
 This includes 12.0% in primary education, 9.8% in secondary education, and 2.1% pursuing tertiary education.

 Frequently Asked Questions - Education